ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 ##### Example Two

-The following program has an `http:Client` secured with JWT authentication, and it is configured inside an `http:Listener` secured with Basic Authentication.
+The following program has an `http:Client` secured with JWT authentication and it is configured inside an `http:Listener` secured with Basic Authentication.
 The `jwt:OutboundJwtAuthProvider` is initialized using the provides configurations but without the username.
 Therefore, the program gets the username from the `runtime:InvocationContext`, which is set based on the inbound authentication information and uses it for the outbound request.
 In this example, the downstream service is secured using JWT authentication and expects a JWT issued against the user authenticating by the upstream service (protected by Basic authentication).
 Ballerina can dynamically issue such JWT while propagating the user information internally.